 Once you reenter the homebuying market, be sure to broadcast that you’re looking to friends and family.
 You can even post about your desire for homeownership on social media to put out more feelers for local options hitting the market.

-GECU is here to Improve the Quality of Your Financial Life, and that includes helping you achieve more financial freedom through homeownership.
+GECU is here to help you with Improving the Quality of Your Financial Life, and that includes achieving more financial freedom through homeownership.
 Our dedicated team members will educate you on how today’s housing market, coupled with your unique needs, may affect which financing option is right for you.
 Whether you decide on an ARM or a fixed-rate mortgage, financing through the Credit Union opens the door to competitive rates and local knowledge that’s crucial in the Tri-States’ competitive market.
 Ready to talk?
 Schedule an appointment online to meet with us at your closest branch location.